State fire marshal urges safe home heating practices

-BATON ROUGE, La. - The Louisiana Office of State Fire Marshal (SFM) is reminding all residents to practice safe home heating as our state prepares for some of the coldest temperatures predicted this winter.
+BATON ROUGE, La. - The Louisiana Office of State Fire Marshal (SFM) is reminding all residents to practice safe home heating as we endure some of the coldest temperatures we've experienced in years.

 The top safe-heating tips offered to families, which can also be found in a video on the agency’s social media sites, include: